Ananya2001-an/Ananya2001-an/README.md

 I am pursuing my Bachelor's Degree in Information Technology at the moment.
 I have done a lot of work in web development but I am also very interested in the field of Machine Learning.

-- 🌱 I’m currently trying to get my way around 'Machine Learning' and 'Neural Networks'.
+- 🌱 I’m currently trying to get better at MERN stack development.
 - 📫 How to reach me: ananyanayak102@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I will never love CSS even if I ever get good at it 😂.